 Review for Religious is a Catholic journal that promotes the study of Catholic religious life and its relationship to God, the Church, and the world.
-Emphasizing discussions on the nature of religious life and its practice in the contemporary world, the journal features peer-reviewed articles, edited essays, and reviews of books related to religious life.
-It is published three times annually and welcomes contributions from a wide variety of fields, disciplines, and perspectives.
+Emphasizing discussions on the nature of religious life and its practice in the contemporary world by men and women religious, the journal features peer-reviewed articles and reviews of books.

 Review for Religious serves as a forum for the discussion, promotion, and renewal of Catholic religious life.
 In Perfectae Caritatis, the Second Vatican Council held up five principles for the renewal of religious life: